Tony-gh123/U.S-Burden-of-Disease-Report-2010-2021/README.md

 </details>
 &nbsp;

 Ischemic heart disease (IHD), also called coronary artery disease, is the leading cause of death in the United States and worldwide.
 It arises when narrowed coronary arteries restrict blood flow to the heart muscle, depriving it of oxygen.
 The condition can remain silent for years but often culminates in heart attacks or chronic heart failure, making it one of the most devastating and costly public health challenges.
 While prevention and treatment have improved survival over the past decades, the burden remains immense due to the sheer scale of the disease and the prevalence of its risk factors.

-Between 2010 and 2021, the age-standardized rate of YLLs fell from 1,749 to 1,490 per 100k (−15%).
-That means that, adjusted for age, fewer people are dying young from heart disease than a decade ago.
-But here’s the catch: because the population grew and aged, the absolute number of life years lost actually increased (8M -> 8.5M).
-In other words, prevention is working, but the burden is still massive.
+Between 2010 and 2021, the age-standardized YLL rate fell from 1,749 → 1,490 per 100k (−15%).

 So what’s driving IHD?